-instruction may disproportionately accumulate in math-intensive courses, making subsequent topics increasingly challenging.
+Why is online instruction particularly harmful for women's performance in the relatively math-intensive courses?
+Two explanations appear plausible.
+First, given the results from the previous section and the cumulative nature of math-intensive courses, women may have a particularly difficult time catching up after initial online exposure.
+Any learning gaps or misunderstandings arising from the initial online instruction may disproportionately accumulate in math-intensive courses, making subsequent topics increasingly challenging.
 Second, it is also possible that because women feel less confident about mathematical subjects, they are more sensitive to reduced social interaction in the online learning environment.
-The lack of immediate feedback, clarification opportunities, and peer support could be particularly harmful for subjects where women are less self-confident than men.
+The lack of immediate feedback, clarification opportunities, and peer support could be particularly harmful for subjects in which women are less self-confident than men.
+13